Know more about psychiatric diagnoses

 BIPOLAR DISORDER OR MANIC-DEPRESSIVE DISORDER

-This is also a disorder of the mood just like clinical depression.
-However, in this illness people experience mood changes from extreme depression to extreme euphoria, alternating with each other.
+This is also a disorder of the mood, just like clinical depression.
+However, in this illness, people experience mood changes from extreme depression to extreme euphoria, alternating with each other.
 There are periods of normal intervals in between.
-Treatment of this illness is more complicated since the medicines used for depressive phase is different from that used for the euphoric phase, and the patient needs to be monitored frequently to identify the changes in mood and to institute quick corrections in medicines.
-For a better understanding, see this video about ‘bipolar disorder or Manic-depressive disorder’: https://www.youtube.com/watch?v=vcCBacPWLrc , https://www.youtube.com/watch?v=AMsyfoLb9C0
+Treatment of this illness is more complicated since the medicines used for the depressive phase are different from those used for the euphoric phase, and the patient needs to be monitored frequently to identify the mood changes and to institute quick corrections in medicines.
+For a better understanding, see this video about ‘bipolar disorder or Manic-depressive disorder’: https://www.youtube.com/watch?v=vcCBacPWLrc, https://www.youtube.com/watch?v=AMsyfoLb9C0

-There are also mood stabilising medicines that control fluctuations.
+There are also mood-stabilising medicines that control fluctuations.
 However, they are potentially very toxic and need strict supervision by the caregivers and the doctor.
-There are two such medicines used for control of bipolar or manic-depressive disorder.
+There are two such medicines used for the control of bipolar or manic-depressive disorder.
 These are ‘Lithium’ and ‘Sodium Valproate.’
-Lithium is most effective to stabilise the mood in persons who get strong symptoms of mania, while sodium valproate is more useful in persons who get primarily depression and mild forms of mania.
-Lithium is highly toxic drug if misused.
-Hence the caregivers need to take responsibility of administering lithium themselves.
+Lithium is most effective in stabilising the mood in persons who get strong symptoms of mania, while sodium valproate is more useful in persons who get primarily depression and mild forms of mania.
+Lithium is a highly toxic drug if misused.
+Hence, the caregivers need to take responsibility for administering lithium themselves.

-1. Lithium should not be taken in double doses any time since blood levels can increase suddenly producing toxicity.
+- Lithium should not be taken in double doses at any time since blood levels can increase suddenly, producing toxicity.
 It can result in unconsciousness and fits.

-3. Mild tremors of hands appear occasionally.
-If it is severe consult the doctor.
+- Mild tremors of the hands appear occasionally.
+If it is severe, consult the doctor.

-5. Once in 6 months T3, T4, TSH should be checked to rule off thyroid disorder.
+- Once in 6 months, T3, T4, and TSH should be checked to rule off thyroid disorder.

 Disorders of thinking

-Some people develop disorders of thinking.
+Some people develop thinking disorders.
 Emotional responses like depression are not the primary abnormality here.
-These persons get continuous thoughts about the same topic without being able to let go of it.
+These people have continuous thoughts about the same topic without being able to let go of it.
 These are called ‘obsessive thoughts.’
-Because these thoughts are often unpleasant, they become very anxious.
+Because these thoughts are often unpleasant, they can become very anxious.
 Anxiety leads them to do certain actions to control their thoughts.
 They are called ‘compulsions.’
-They like to continue with the compulsions, so that the repetitive thoughts disappear.
+They like to continue with the compulsions so that the repetitive thoughts disappear.
 However, things do not work in such expected lines.
 One is always unsure of what will work.
 Hence, they always doubt if they are doing the right thing.
 These doubts make them more anxious.
 Finally, many of them become very depressed and can even end their life.
-There are specific medicines to control this illness, which is called ‘obsessive compulsive disorder’ or simply as ‘OCD’.
+There are specific medicines to control this illness, which is called ‘obsessive-compulsive disorder’ or simply ‘OCD’.
 However, one may have to take these medicines for a prolonged period to get results.

 Schizophrenias

-Even though schizophrenias are comparatively rare, they are more talked about, since they are more dramatic in their presentation.
-Their presentations are striking, since these persons are strikingly illogical, suspicious and their perceptions too are illogical with auditory hallucinations.
+Even though schizophrenia is comparatively rare, they are more talked about, since it is more dramatic in its presentation.
+Their presentations are striking, since these persons are strikingly illogical, and suspicious, and their perceptions, too, are illogical with auditory hallucinations.
 They can never be corrected with advice from others while they are ill.
 Their personality deteriorates over time, and they are ill at one glance.
-There are many types of schizophrenias and if treated early most people with this condition can return to normal life today.
+There are many types of schizophrenia, and if treated early, most people with this condition can return to normal life today.
 Treatment usually lasts a lifetime.

 For a better understanding, see this video about ‘Schizophrenia’ https://www.youtube.com/watch?v=48YJMOcykvc